inversify/InversifyJS/wiki/oo_design.md

 export DerivedModel;
 ```

-This time we are using composition and because wr are using dependency injection and dependency inversion
+This time we are using composition and because we are using dependency injection and dependency inversion
 the base and derived classes are not coupled anymore.

 ### The Dependency Inversion Principle